 - Signaling his lack of knowledge on governing and his continued authoritarian bent, Trump tweeted the Senate “should switch to 51 votes, immediately, and get Healthcare and TAX CUTS approved.”

 - China arrested one activist, and two others disappeared, after investigating alleged labor abuse at a factory that makes Ivanka’s shoes.

-- Sen Judiciary Comm chair Grassley called for an investigation into a Chinese co marketing investments in a property partly managed by Kushner using EB-5 visas (granting visas for $500k investments).
+- Senate Judiciary Committee chair Chuck Grassley called for an investigation into a Chinese company marketing investments in a property partly managed by Kushner using EB-5 visas (granting visas for $500k investments).

 - McCain said Russia is a bigger threat to the US than ISIS, and said “We have done nothing since the election last November to respond to Vladimir Putin’s attempt to change the outcome of our elections.”

-- POLITICO reported as Mueller ramps up his Russia investigation, Trump aids are responsible for preserving materials, despite many using auto-delete apps.
+- Politico reported as Mueller ramps up his Russia investigation, Trump aides are responsible for preserving materials, despite many using auto-delete apps.
 Destroying materials could expose aids to criminal charges.

 - On Meet the Press, Clapper said of the Kushner-Russia reports his warning light was clearly on, and “all of us in the intelligence community, very concerned about the nature of these approaches to the Russians.”

 - NYT reported that the FBI is investigating Kushner’s motives for meeting with Gorkov, head of VEB, a Russian state bank, and whether it had to do with Russia’s interference in the 2016 election.

 - CNN reported on intercepted conversations during the 2016 election which reveal Russians believed they had “derogatory” information on Trump and some of his tops aides that could be used to influence them.